OpenMoonRay/openmoonray-docs/docs/user-reference/tools/hydra/hd_render.md

 ## hd_render

-The HdMoonRay project includes a command-line program, `hd_render`, that performs Hydra renders from a USD scene file. `hd_render` can use any Hydra render delegate except for Storm (the Pixar openGl renderer) : this limitation is simply because Storm requires OpenGL libraries to be linked into the main application, and we have chosen not to do this for hd_render.
+The HdMoonRay project includes a command-line program, **hd_render** that performs Hydra renders from a USD scene file.
+**hd_render** can use any Hydra render delegate except for Storm (the Pixar openGl renderer).
+This limitation is because Storm requires OpenGL libraries to be linked into the main application, and we have chosen not to do this for **hd_render**.

 ```
 hd_render [Flags]